mathbit/mathnotes_book/_build/index.md

+---
+title: 'Vectors'
+prev_page:
+  url:
+  title: ''
+next_page:
+  url: /Vectors/section1_points_and_vectors.html
+  title: 'Points and vectors'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE ORIGINAL FILES IN /content***"
+---
 Vectors represent arrows and are important for describing simple geometrical objects in a three dimensional space, such as lines, planes, or spheres.
 This in turn can be used to calculate shadows and reflections in games with photo realistic sceneries ("ray tracing").

 In physics, vectors are used to describe fundamental properties such as speeds or forces, or anything else that can be described by a "direction" and a "length".